-Another great choice at this time of year, would be an old fashioned Chicken Soup made with chicken stock, onions, garlic and parsley.
-The bone stock used to make the chicken soup strengthens the digestive system and the kidney element.
+Another great choice at this time of year, would be an old fashioned Chicken Soup made with chicken stock, onions, garlic, and parsley.
+The bone stock used to make the chicken soup strengthens the digestive system and the kidneys.
 Plus, the onions, garlic and parsley, help amp up the pungent factor.

 Use these two nourishing and delicious soups to help you find seasonal relief.
 And, remember… just go with the flow of the seasons.

 If you want more Food as Medicine knowledge, get my FREE guide here: Using Food and Herbs as Medicine

 Andrea Beaman is an internationally renowned Holistic Health Coach, Natural Foods Chef, Speaker, Herbalist and best-selling author.
 Named one of the top 100 Most Influential Health and Fitness Experts, she is also a recipient of the Natural Gourmet Institute’s Award for Excellence in Health-Supportive Education and a Health Leadership award from The Institute for Integrative Nutrition.
 Since 1999, Andrea has been teaching people how to harness the body’s own preventative and healing powers using food, herbal remedies and alternative medicine.

 Some recipes and articles on this site may contain affiliate links to products we trust and love.
 The money received helps keep this website and all of its healthful and delicious content FREE to the public.